wundergraph/wundergraph/docs-websitev3/src/pages/learn/hello_world.md

 but also how to use WunderGraph with a frontend framework.

 Once initialized, we can start exploring the project structure.
-There's a `.wundergraph` folder in the root that contains all the configuration files for WunderGraph alongside the `pages` directory, which is where we can find the Next.js pages.
+There's a `wundergraph` folder in the root that contains all the configuration files for WunderGraph alongside the `pages` directory, which is where we can find the Next.js pages.

 We'll dive into the configuration deeper in the following articles,